Author

 • Reduced cost-effectiveness: Overprovisioning undermines cost-effectiveness by funneling resources toward underutilized storage.
 Since cloud providers typically charge based on the amount of provisioned storage, paying for unused capacity hampers the overall cost-effectiveness of the storage infrastructure.

 • Impaired return on investment (ROI): Overprovisioning directly impacts the return on investment obtained from cloud storage solutions.
 Organizations make investments in cloud services with the expectation of meeting their storage needs efficiently.
-However, overprovisioning results in an inefficient utilization of financial resources, thereby diminishing the overall ROI.

 • Impact on budget allocations: Overprovisioning can significantly affect budget allocation, as it may result in funds being allocated towards surplus storage capacity rather than prioritizing more critical areas.
 This misalignment of resources can impede the organization's strategic financial planning and hinder the effective distribution of resources.